Clubs & Organizations

 8th Grade Class

 The 8th grade visits Catholic High Schools during the fall, they organize and run the school’s field day, and are in charge of bringing food to needy families during Thanksgiving and Christmas.
 They participate in various activities to promote a sense of unity and to raise money for their graduation and 8th grade trip.
-Each graduating class selects class colors, a class song, a class flower and a class T-shirt.
-They take a three-day, two-night trip to San Antonio and celebrate graduation with a breakfast, a Church ceremony, and afterward a dance.
+Each graduating class selects class colors, a class song, a class flower, and a class T-shirt.
+They take a three-day, two-night trip to San Antonio and celebrate graduation with breakfast, a Church ceremony, and afterward a dance.